rails-lambda/crypteia/README.md

 ![Screenshot of Code source in the AWS Lambda Console showing the `body` results of `1A2B3C4D5E6F` which is resolved from SSM Parameter Store.](/images/readme-code-results.png)

-#### Scope variables to a specific environment
+#### Using Dynamic SSM Paths

-Your `template.yaml` file can contain a variable that indicates the environment of the app.
-You can use this variable to fetch the correct env variable in SSM depending on the environment you are deploying your app to.
-For exemple, a [Lamby app](https://lamby.cloud/docs/quick-start) has a `RailsEnv` variable in the `template.yaml` file that indicates the environment you are deploying the app:
+Your `template.yaml` file can contain input `Parameters` that indicates the environment of the app.
+You can use this parameter to fetch the correct env variable in SSM depending on the environment you are deploying your app to.
+For exemple, a [Lamby app](https://lamby.cloud/docs/quick-start) has a `RailsEnv` parameter which is commonly set to to indicate the environment you running under:

 ```yaml
 Parameters:
   RailsEnv:
     Type: String
     Default: staging